Sky Blue Sky: Composition

+The album has been described musically as alt-country, folk rock and indie rock.
 The band sought to be more direct with this record than the previous two, resulting in a more mellow album.
 Tweedy attributes the lyrical directness to his listening to material by The Byrds and Fairport Convention while recording the album.
 He disliked the reliance on studio effects on previous albums:

 I got nervous about the technology on Yankee Hotel Foxtrot.
 If you need a certain amp or pedal to make a song what it is, it isn't a song.

 Many of the album's songs were recorded in a single day, with the band reaching a consensus on how each song should sound.
 Eighteen songs were recorded for the album and twelve were selected for the album's track listing.
 The outtake "Let's Not Get Carried Away" was included with iTunes digital downloads, and a full-band version of "The Thanks I Get" was released on the band's Myspace page.
 Some albums that were shipped to independent record stores included an EP featuring the outtake "One True Vine" and a live version of "Theologians" recorded at The Vic Theater in Chicago.
 A deluxe edition of Sky Blue Sky was also released, which included a DVD with eight live performances from the Wilco Loft.

 Unlike previous Wilco albums, Sky Blue Sky features more songwriting collaboration between Tweedy and the other members of the band.
 As a result, a variety of lyrical themes appear on Sky Blue Sky (Tweedy was the only designer of the songs on A Ghost Is Born, using Pro Tools, before presenting them to the band).
 The title track references the worries Tweedy had as a child in a small town while "On and On and On" is an ode to Tweedy's father's experience after the death of Tweedy's mother.
 "Hate It Here" describes a man who tries to fill his free time with chores after breaking up with his lover.

 Sky Blue Sky was the band's first studio record to feature the expanded lineup that premiered on Kicking Television: Live in Chicago.
 Guitarist Jeff Tweedy provided the lead vocals for the album and John Stirratt, the only other original member of the band, played bass guitar and added background vocals.
 Glenn Kotche played drums and Mikael Jorgensen performed on a variety of keyboards.
 New to the band since the previous studio album were lead guitarist Nels Cline and multi-instrumentalist Pat Sansone.
 Additional instrumentation was provided by violist Karen Waltuch and multi-instrumentalist Jim O'Rourke.
 The album was mixed by Jim Scott at PLYRZ Studios in Santa Clarita, California.